Dah106/Grocery-App-Project-for-CS1555/README.md

 - in program, allows for anonymity and scalability:

+Running Milestone 2:

 * When running the program, createSchema is implemented within it, so there is no need to run it additionally.

+As per the requirements, the re-initializition drops all tables and recreates them.
+The re-initilization keeps cardinality

+of the database as specificed in Section 2, but adopts new data.

 * Run run.sql to view contents of all tables.